documentation

 3. Paste the key into the License key field

-4. Click Activate
+4. Click Apply license

 Check current entitlements